Behavioral ecology: Types of parental care

 There are many different patterns of parental care in the animal kingdom.
 The patterns can be explained by physiological constraints or ecological conditions, such as mating opportunities.
-In invertebrates, there is no parental care in most species because it is more favorable for parents to produce a large number of eggs whose fate is left to chance than to protect a few individual young.
+In invertebrates, parental care is absent in most species because it is more favorable for parents to produce many eggs whose fate is left to chance than to protect a few individual young.
 In other cases, parental care is indirect, manifested via actions taken before the offspring is produced, but nonetheless essential for their survival; for example, female Lasioglossum figueresi sweat bees excavate a nest, construct brood cells, and stock the cells with pollen and nectar before they lay their eggs, so when the larvae hatch they are sheltered and fed, but the females die without ever interacting with their brood.
 In birds, biparental care is the most common, because reproductive success directly depends on the parents' ability to feed their chicks.
 Two parents can feed twice as many young, so it is more favorable for birds to have both parents delivering food.
 In mammals, female-only care is the most common.
-This is most likely because females are internally fertilized and so are holding the young inside for a prolonged period of gestation, which provides males with the opportunity to desert.
+This is most likely because females are internally fertilized and therefore hold the young inside for a prolonged period of gestation, which provides males with the opportunity to desert.
 Females also feed the young through lactation after birth, so males are not required for feeding.
 Male parental care is only observed in species where they contribute to feeding or carrying of the young, such as in marmosets.
 In fish there is no parental care in 79% of bony fish.
 In fish with parental care, it usually limited to selecting, preparing, and defending a nest, as seen in sockeye salmon, for example.
 Also, parental care in fish, if any, is primarily done by males, as seen in gobies and redlip blennies.
 The cichlid fish V. moorii exhibits biparental care.
 In species with internal fertilization, the female is usually the one to take care of the young.
 In cases where fertilization is external the male becomes the main caretaker.

 Familial conflict

 Familial conflict is a result of trade-offs as a function of lifetime parental investment.
-Parental investment was defined by Robert Trivers in 1972 as "any investment by the parent in an individual offspring that increases the offspring's chance of surviving at the cost of the parent's ability to invest in other offspring".
+Parental investment was defined by Robert Trivers in 1972 as "any investment by the parent in an individual offspring that increases the offspring's chance of surviving (and hence reproductive success) at the cost of the parent's ability to invest in other offspring".
 Parental investment includes behaviors like guarding and feeding.
-Each parent has a limited amount of parental investment over the course of their lifetime.
-Investment trade-offs in offspring quality and quantity within a brood and trade offs between current and future broods leads to conflict over how much parental investment to provide and to whom parents should invest in.
+Each parent has a limited amount of parental investment over their lifetime.
+Investment trade-offs in offspring quality and quantity within a brood, and between current and future broods, lead to conflict over how much parental investment to provide and to whom parents should invest.
 There are three major types of familial conflict: sexual, parent–offspring, and sibling–sibling conflict.